 11. I’ve said these things to you so that my joy may be in you and your joy may be full.

 12. This is my commandment, that you love one another as I have loved you.

 13. No one has greater love than this, that a man should lay down his life for his friends.

 14. You are my friends if you do whatever I command you.

-15. I no longer call you ‘servants’ because the servant doesn’t know what his lord is doing; instead, I’ve called you ‘friends’ because everything that I’ve heard from my Father, I’ve made known to you.
+15. I no longer call you ‘servants’ because the servant doesn’t know what his master is doing; instead, I’ve called you ‘friends’ because everything that I’ve heard from my Father, I’ve made known to you.

 17. These things I command you, so that you love one another.